 Challenge

 Understanding big data can be tough, especially for non-technical users.
 To make data meaningful and digestible for them, you need well-structured reports and dashboards.
-Otherwise, the information can be misinterpreted, leading to incorrect conclusions.
+Otherwise, the information can be misinterpreted, leading to poor analytics.

 Let’s see how you can navigate such kinds of issues.